rgasper/nasa_desktop_image/README.md

 # NASA Desktop Image

-Grab a random mission image from NASA website and make them your desktop
+Grab the astronomy picture of the day, or a random astronomy picture, from NASA and make it your desktop background